 Simon is an avalanche specialist at the Forest Service National Avalanche Center.
 He studied wet snow avalanching at Montana State University and has worked as an avalanche forecaster for the Moonlight Basin ski patrol, the Colorado Avalanche Information Center, the Sawtooth Avalanche Center, and the Northwest Avalanche Center.
 He was the director of the Sawtooth Avalanche Center from 2012-2014 and the interim Director of the Northwest Avalanche Center during the 2018-2019 season.
 He lives in Bellingham, Washington.

 Bruce grew up skiing in the mountains of western Montana where his father taught him the basics of avalanches at the age of 10.
-After a successful ski-racing career (Jr. National Ski Team, US Ski Team Talent Squad and NCAA Division Downhill Champion), he started doing avalanche control at Bridger Bowl Ski Area in Bozeman, Montana in 1978.
+After a successful ski-racing career on both the Nor-Am and NCAA circuit, he started doing avalanche control at Bridger Bowl Ski Area in Bozeman, Montana in 1978.
 He then earned a Master’s Degree in Geology from Montana State University where he studied avalanche science, was the director of Avalanche Control at Big Sky Ski Area in Montana, worked as a backcountry avalanche forecaster for the Alaska Avalanche Center and was the director of the Forest Service Utah Avalanche Center for 29 years.
 Since his retirement he continues to work part time on avalanche education videos and books.
 He has published a number of scientific papers on various avalanche topics, was the editor of The Avalanche Review for six years and has been an invited speaker and/or consultant in Switzerland, Japan, Norway, New Zealand and Canada.
 He was in charge of coordinating backcountry avalanche safety for the 2002 Olympic Winter Games in Salt Lake City.
-He produced the avalanche education video “Winning the Avalanche Game,” co-produced the popular “Know Before You Go” video and has written two avalanche books; “Staying Alive in Avalanche Terrain” and "Avalanche Essentials" both published by Mountaineers Books.
-He has been featured on more than a dozen national and international television documentaries about avalanches including programs produced by National Geographic, PBS, Discovery Channel, History Channel and most of the national network news programs.
+He has written two avalanche books; “Staying Alive in Avalanche Terrain” and "Avalanche Essentials" both published by Mountaineers Books.
+He produced the avalanche education video “Winning the Avalanche Game,” co-produced two versions of the popular “Know Before You Go” video as well as the video, "Off-Piste" for the US Ski Team and BRASS Foundation .
+He has been featured on dozens of national and international television documentaries about avalanches including programs produced by National Geographic, PBS, Discovery Channel, History Channel and most of the national network news programs.

 Copyright © 2013 In conjunction with the National Ski Areas Association